yro7/NixConfig/README.md

 * All in one directory config : clone the repo and you'll basically have the same configuration as me
 * Jellyfin media server
-* Separate Home-Manager config file (has the cons of making root access mandatory to edit the config, as it is imported in the configuration.nix file and has to be updated with nixos-rebuild) with
+* Separate Home-Manager config file (has the cons of making root access mandatory to edit the config, as it is imported in the configuration.nix file and has to be updated with nixos-rebuild)
-* Tor Snowflake Proxy (see https://snowflake.torproject.org/)
+* Tor Snowflake Proxy (see https://snowflake.torproject.org/) & Tor bridge relay hosting